 This is a recipe for a delicious homemade green chili sauce that has the kick of spicy peppers with a tropical flair.
 Who doesn’t love green chili?!
 This recipe is inspired by The Hot Sauce Addiction.
 They have a ton of different recipes for hot sauces and chili sauces.
 This one is my personal favorite and I did tweak their recipe.
-If you are want to can your own peppers from the garden or just want to add some kick to any meal then definitely try out this green chili sauce recipe.
-It is great with breakfast, lunch or dinner dishes!
+Canning green chili sauce is a great way to use up all those homegrown peppers from the garden.
+Or if you just want to add some kick to any meal, then definitely try out this green chili hot sauce recipe.
+It is great with breakfast, lunch, or dinner dishes!

 Green Chili Sauce Recipe:

 This green chili sauce calls for jalapeño peppers or Serrano peppers.
 In general, Serrano peppers are much more spicy than jalapeno peppers so take that into account when choosing which type of peppers you want to use.
 Banana peppers are much more mild but if you are a mild hot sauce fan you can use some of those to bring the spice level down.